Microsoft Corp. v. Internal Revenue Service

 The lawsuit Microsoft v.
 Internal Revenue Service, No. 1:14-cv-01982, was filed in U.S. District Court, District of Columbia when Microsoft sued the Internal Revenue Service requesting the IRS comply with a Freedom of Information Act request.
-According to Microsoft the IRS "unlawfully withheld" information on a contract between law firm Quinn Emmanuel Urqhart and Sullivan and the IRS.
+According to Microsoft the IRS "unlawfully withheld" information on a contract between law firm Quinn Emanuel Urquhart & Sullivan and the IRS.
 The IRS uses the services of the law firm to assess transfer pricing financial audits of Microsoft.